emissary-ingress/emissary/docs/reference/statistics.md

  Ambassador automatically sends statistics information to a Kubernetes service called `statsd-sink` using typical StatsD protocol settings, UDP to port 8125.
 We have included a few example configurations in the [statsd-sink](https://github.com/datawire/ambassador/tree/master/statsd-sink) subdirectory to help you get started.
 Clone the repository to get local, editable copies.

+ You may also override the StatsD host by setting the `STATSD_HOST` environment variable.
+This can be useful if you have an existing StatsD sink available in your cluster.

 ## Graphite

 [Graphite](http://graphite.readthedocs.org/) is a web-based realtime graphing system.
 Spin up an example Graphite setup: